Beatrice Morrow Cannady: Personal life

-Cannady had two sons, George Cannady and Ivan Caldwell Cannady.
-She divorced Edward Cannady in 1930.
-A year later, she married Yancy Jerome Franklin, a typist at The Advocate.
-Cannady and Franklin divorced in 1936.
+Beatrice Morrow Cannady married Edward Cannady in Portland, Oregon in June 1912.
+The couple had two sons, George Cannady and Ivan Caldwell Cannady.
+They divorced in 1930 after 18 years of marriage.
+A year later, Mrs. Cannady married Jerome Yancy Franklin, a typist at The Advocate.

-Cannady left Oregon in about 1938 and moved to Los Angeles, California where she married Reuben Taylor.
-She worked for the Precinct Reporter, a Southern California newspaper founded in 1965 that served the black community.
+Cannady and Franklin left Oregon in about 1938 for Los Angeles, California.
+They divorced about 1942.
+Cannady married Reuben Taylor on December 17, 1946.
+Cannady worked for the Precinct Reporter, a Southern California newspaper founded in 1965 that served the black community.
+Mr. Taylor died in June 1972.

 Legacy

 Cannady paved the way for the second generation of civil rights activists in Oregon with her nearly 25-year fight as a leading activist.
 To honor her history in the area, a new school in the North Clackamas School District bears her name as the Beatrice Morrow Cannady Elementary School.
-An affordable housing project in North Portland will be named the Beatrice Morrow Building in her honor.
+An affordable housing project in North Portland is named the Beatrice Morrow Building in her honor.